In a nutshell

 - The FCA is in the process of rolling out steps to improve competition in the asset management industry following a two-year report published in 2017.
 The study indicated that parts of the industry are under-performing and overcharging due to a lack of consumer knowledge and weak price competition.
 Recommendations included standardising and simplifying fee disclosures and making transaction costs transparent.

 - The ramifications of the Libor interest rate fixing scandal continue to be felt.
 Allegations emerged that some foreign exchange traders rigged foreign exchange market rates by manipulating the rate at which banks lend to one another.
 After an initial inquiry was established by the FCA, the Serious Fraud Office launched a full criminal investigation into the matter, but several suspects including Lloyds Banking Group had their charges dropped due to lack of evidence.
 Major law firms are still advising on issues related to this scandal.
-Recently two British former traders at Rabobank had their convictions overturned by a US appeals court.

-- After a series of delays the long-awaited implementation of Basel III by global regulators has begun.
+- After a series of delays, the implementation of Basel III will continue in 2019.
 This group of measures is designed to strengthen regulation and minimise risk in the banking sector internationally.
-The process hasn't been entirely smooth: the US and European members of the Basel committee have disagreed over the models used to assess the risk that banks have, delaying implementation of the rules.
+The process hasn't been entirely smooth: the US and European members of the Basel committee disagreed over the models used to assess the risk that banks have, which delayed the implementation of the rules.
 Over the next few years, law firms will be kept busy providing advice and guidance to the banking sector on how to stick to the new rules.